rachithaiyappa/beliefnet/README.md

 4. `cd src`
 5. `pip install -e .`

-These steps creates the environment and installs the belief network package which has some useful functions to do...stuff.
+These steps create the environment and install the belief network package which has some useful functions to do...stuff.
 Check out `src/beliefet/model` to know more.

 *Makefile coming up soon*